cross-codes/X-API/notes/notes.md

 });
 ```

-Make sure to export the tweetRouter
+Make sure to export the tweetRouter.

-Next we work with the user routes: In `user.router.js` follow the same
+Next we work with the user routes:

+In `user.router.js` follow the same
 initialization steps as shown previously

 ```javascript